-Figure D-31: Visualization Browser with Histogram Properties Displayed
+Figure D-23: Visualization Browser with Histogram Properties Displayed iTool User's Guide Histogram

 These properties control histogram object visualizations.
 For each property, the type of control and the values that can be assigned are listed.
 For a description of how a particular control is used, refer to Appendix B, "Property Controls".